SiyavuyaGcilishe/SiyavuyaGcilishe/README.md

 # Hi, I'm Siyavuya 👋

 I am a final-year BSc Computer Science student at the University of the Free State and an aspiring DevOps Engineer.
-I am currently focused on building real-world projects and improving my skills in automation, Git, Linux, and Python.
+I am currently building real-world automation projects using Python, Git, and Linux while preparing for graduate programmes in 2027.

 ## 🚀 What I am currently doing
 - Building my DevOps portfolio